openframeworks/ofSite/_documentation/utils/ofThread.markdown

 Destroy the ofThread.

-warning:The destructor WILL NOT stop the thread or wait for
+Warning: The destructor WILL NOT stop the thread or wait for
     the underlying Poco::Thread to finish.
 For threads that require the correct deallocation of resources, the user MUST call waitForThread(...); to ensure that the thread